Biden to restore 3 national monuments cut by Trump

 Trump's cuts ironically increased the national attention to Bears Ears, Rokala said.
 She called on the federal government to boost funding to manage the landscape and handle growing crowds.

-Haaland, the first Indigenous Cabinet secretary, traveled to Utah in April to visit the monuments, becoming the latest federal official to step into what has been a yearslong public lands battle.
+Haaland, the first Native American Cabinet secretary, traveled to Utah in April to visit the monuments, becoming the latest federal official to step into what has been a yearslong public lands battle.
 She submitted her recommendations on the monuments in June.

 In a statement Thursday, Haaland said she had the “distinct honor to speak with many people who care deeply about this land” during her Utah trip.